An explanation of how wages are determined in a perfectly competitive labour market.

 Comparing wage of lawyers and McDonalds workers

-- Supply is inelastic because of the qualifications required
+- Supply of lawyers is inelastic because of the qualifications required.

-- MRP of lawyers is high.
+- The Marginal Revenue Product (MRP) of lawyers is high.
 If they are successful they can make firms a lot of revenue.

-- Supply is elastic, because there are many 1000s of people who are suitable for working, qualifications are not really required
+- Supply of cleaners is elastic because there are many thousands of people who are suitable for working, qualifications are not really required.

 Diagram of wage determination for lawyers and McDonald’s workers